ITV Choice

-ITV Choice (formerly Granada UKTV, Granada TV and ITV Granada) is a television channel owned and operated by ITV plc.
+ITV Choice (formerly Granada UKTV, Granada TV and ITV Granada) was a British-based television channel owned and operated by ITV plc.

 History

 The channel was launched in 1997 by Granada Media under the name Granada UKTV, and offered cable and satellite services in Middle East, Malta and Asia.
 It was also carried by Sky Network Television in New Zealand between 1999 and 2002.

 The service was expanded and relaunched as Granada TV during 2008, when ITV announced plans to offer the channel to cable and satellite operators in Asia.

 On 1 November 2010, it was rebranded as ITV Granada.
 The channel was renamed again as ITV Choice on 25 March 2013.

 On 20 August 2019, it suddenly ceased broadcasting in many markets across the Middle East, Malta and Asia, while transmission in South Africa was unaffected.
 On 18 March 2020, it was announced that the channel would cease broadcasting in Africa on 4 June of that year.
 Tipping Point was the last programme to be broadcast on the channel before closure in Africa.

-The channel became available on the Samsung TV Plus platform in Australia in December 2022.
+In December 2022, an ITV Choice branded FAST channel was launched on the Samsung TV Plus platform in Australia in December 2022, which airs various ITV Studios-owned programmes.
+In October 2023, it was renamed as Entertain by ITV Studios.